 I absolutely love working with wood!
-It comes in so many varieties, each type of wood takes a different approach, and there’s actually a lot of ways to work with both vinyl and wood.
+It comes in so many varieties, each type of wood takes a different approach, and there are actually a lot of ways to work with both vinyl and wood.

 Can vinyl stick to wood?
 Are you kidding me?!
 I’ll teach you how to make it look like it’s painted on!